 Use of modern audio-visual presentation techniques is encouraged.
 It is the student's responsibility to avail him/herself of advice on scientific presentation skills, if needed.
 There is a wealth of literature on this topic.
 The supervisor will assist the student by paying special attention to presentation skills during the preparation period and especially during trial presentations.

-In addition, NS194 foresees in providing lectures and tutorials on oral presentation skills (by Dr. Maxim Pchenitchnikov).
+In addition, NS194 foresees in providing lectures and tutorials on oral presentation skills (by prof. dr. M.S.
+Pchenitchnikov).

 The small research project is reported individually as well as collectively: